julianlk522/julianlk.com/content/tech.md

 ## Thoughts on Tech That I Have Used

 There is still a lot I don't know about these.
-If I get something wrong, please [let me know](mailto:jxl1729@miami.edu)!
+If you see something incorrect, please [let me know](mailto:jxl1729@miami.edu).

 ### Programming Languages